GursharanKaur08/VHDL-Programs/Program 9/README.md

-->  D - Latch simulation
+->  To realise & simulate D - Latch.
-->  SR - Latch using NOR gate
+->  To realise & simulate SR - Latch using NOR gate.
-->  SR - Latch using NAND gate
+->  To realise & simulate SR - Latch using NAND gate.